Henry Steiner: Biography

-Henry Steiner was admitted to Stuyvesant High School and then Hunter College, where he decided to turn his deep interest in scientific fiction into a graphic design career.
-He enrolled for a Master's degree in graphic design at Yale University to study with Paul Rand and won a Fulbright Fellowship to further his studies at Sorbonne in Paris, France.
-He then returned to New York City and worked as design director for The Asia Magazine, which was a pioneer as colour-printed magazine.
+Steiner studied at Stuyvesant High School and then Hunter College, where he decided to turn his deep interest in science fiction into a career in graphic design.
+He received a Master's degree in graphic design at Yale University, studying under Paul Rand and won a Fulbright Fellowship in 1958 to further his studies at the Sorbonne in Paris, France.
+He then returned to New York City and worked as design director for The Asia Magazine.

-In 1961, Steiner signed a nine-month contract for the magazine's launch in Hong Kong where he started Graphic Communication (now Steiner&Co.) in 1964.
-When Hong Kong saw an economic boom in 1960s to 70s, he settled in the Asian city and was inspired by its traditional aesthetics.
+In 1961, Steiner signed a nine-month contract for the magazine's launch in Hong Kong.
+Steiner did not return to New York but founded his own consultancy firm, Steiner&Co (Graphic Communications Limited) and settled in the city which he continues to contribute to the graphic design of till this day.
+“Working in Hong Kong has provided me with a living visual vocabulary which would have been inaccessible and inappropriate in New York.”

 Selected designs

 HSBC

-The Hongkong and Shanghai Banking Corporation is a world recognized brand for banking, finance, brokerage, and insurance.
-In 1984, Henry Steiner developed a corporate identity for the bank based on St. Andrew's cross flag, alluded to the Scottish heritage of the bank's founder.
+Perhaps the most renowned of Steiner’s contributions to corporate identities is the world renowned logo designed for The Hongkong and Shanghai Banking Corporation.
+Steiner developed the identity in 1984, based on the St. Andrew's cross, alluding to the Scottish heritage of the bank's founder.

-Hong Kong Bank Notes
+Standard Chartered Bank

-Henry Steiner designed the Hong Kong banknote for the Standard Chartered Bank between 1975 and 2016.
-He noted that banknotes of the city have a rare practice of not featuring portraits, therefore he incorporated mythical Chinese creatures in his designs on the observe side – the notes appeared in five denominations and showcased a hierarchy of aquatic, amphibious, terrestrial and celestial creatures.
+Henry Steiner designed the Hong Kong banknote for the Standard Chartered Bank.
+He noted that banknotes of the city had the rare practice of not featuring portraits, therefore he incorporated mythical Chinese creatures in his designs on the obverse side – the notes appeared in five denominations and showcased a hierarchy of aquatic, amphibious, terrestrial and celestial creatures.
 In 2003, Henry Steiner updated the designs incorporating the latest anti-counterfeiting technology, with the reverse featuring Hong Kong’s dynamic harbour from various time periods.
 In 2010s, he was commissioned for the last time to design banknotes which featured Chinese traditional and modern technology.
 He also designed an unprecedented 150-dollar commemorative banknote for the bank's 150th anniversary in 2009, which featured the Standard Chartered Bank Building and a group of people representing Hong Kong's history watching over the coasts of Victoria Harbour.

+Hong Kong Jockey Club

+In anticipation of the handover of Hong Kong in 1997, the Royal Hong Kong Jockey Club voted to change its colonial name.
+Steiner took this opportunity to re-evaluate their outdated and inconsistently applied mark.
+Rather than change it completely, he chose to revitalise the familiar monogram and reinforcing more than a century of brand equity.
+The familiar whip, horseshoe, and bridle initials were redesigned and placed within a striking new blue and yellow oval.
+This branding overhaul, reinvigorating a great tradition, was widely embraced by members and the public.